AyushChauhan-ui/Store-Monitoring-Project/README.md

 1. Clone this repository to your local machine.
-2. You can also create your own project using commands django-admin startproject store_monitoring_project cd store_monitoring_project python manage.py startapp store_monitoring_app
+2. You can also create your own project using commands 'django-admin startproject store_monitoring_project' 'cd store_monitoring_project'
+  'python manage.py startapp store_monitoring_app'
 4. Create and activate a virtual environment (optional but recommended).
 5. Install the required Python packages using `pip install -r requirements.txt`.
 6. Configure the database settings in `store_monitoring_project/settings.py`.